schemar/CaspeRss/README.md

+# CaspeRss

+Fork of [Casper](https://github.com/TryGhost/Casper) with the following changes:

+* RSS link is now a direct link instead of a feedly subscribe link

 # Casper

 The default theme for [Ghost](http://github.com/tryghost/ghost/).
 This is the latest development version of Casper!
 If you're just looking to download the latest release, head over to the [releases](https://github.com/TryGhost/Casper/releases) page.